theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

    ![Files uploaded to Containers in Azure Storage Explore](Linked_Image_Files/M02-E04-T02-img02.png)

-16. In Azure Storage Explorer, in the **data** file system, click on the **+ New Folder** button.
+16. In Azure Storage Explorer, again in the **data** file system, click on the **+ New Folder** button.

-17. In the New Folder screen, in the New folder name text box, type **output** and click on **OK**
+17. In the New Folder screen, in the New folder name text box, type **output** and click on **OK** (output folder should be inside data container in ADLS)

 18. Close down Azure Storage Explorer.

 19. Return to the Azure portal, and navigate to the **Home** blade.

 > **Result**: After you completed this exercise, you have created a Data Lake Gen II Storage account named awdlsstudxx that has a file system named data that contains two weblog files that are ready to be used by the Data scientists at AdventureWorks.
+Start with the next lab now.